stellaboschi/stellaboschi.github.io/README.md

 ### [Fili Sottili | Taming the Magma](https://stellaboschi.github.io/taming-the-magma/) <small>[2026 – Present]</small>
 *Letters from chaos: documenting the journey with "Johnny".*
-A real-time log of a human-AI hybrid dialogue attempting to tame the flow from my own perspective.
+A real-time log of a human-AI hybrid dialogue attempting to tame the flow from our shared perspectives.

 ### [Amrita Express](https://stellaboschi.github.io/amrita-express/) <small>[2017 - 2025]</small>
 *Stella's Journey: a narrative path through solitude and hope.*